 Bowflex is consistently hitting the markets with their excellent home gym models.

-Every newer model is more advanced than the preceding one in terms of features, a number of exercises, and so on.
+Every newer model is more advanced than the preceding one in terms of features, some exercises, and so on.

 Clubbing together the price range you can afford, features you wish for, and the space you can lend out to this machine, and resistance limit will be the final deciding factors for buying your wonderful home gym.